 ¼ teaspoon dried thyme

 Bring a pot of salted water to a boil.
 While the water heats, remove the fava beans from their long pods and mealy jacket (if any).
-Once the water boils, add the fava beans and cook until bright green and just tender, about 2 to 3 minutes.
+Once the water boils, add the fava beans and cook until bright green and tender, about 2 to 3 minutes.
 Drain and immediately rinse under cold water.
+Set aside.